GLOBAL MARKETS-EU recovery fund lifts shares to five-month high

 "This agreement sends a concrete signal that Europe is a force for action," a jubilant Michel told a news conference.
 French President Emmanuel Macron, who spearheaded the deal with German Chancellor Angela Merkel, hailed it as "truly historic".

-Italian, Spanish, Greek, Portuguese and Cypriot government bonds rallied, reflecting that the countries will be allocated some of the largest amounts from the new fund when scaled to the size of their economies.
+Italian, Spanish, Greek, Portuguese, Polish and Hungarian government bonds rallied, reflecting that the countries will be allocated some of the largest amounts from the new fund when scaled to the size of their economies.
+GVD/EURCEE/

-The Netherlands and Austria, which were part of a group of "frugals" that had been calling for stricter terms for the funding, saw their borrowing costs inch higher, along with Germany.
-GVD/EUR
+The Netherlands and Austria, which were part of a group of "frugals" that had been calling for stricter terms for the funding, saw their borrowing costs inch higher, along with Germany, France, Sweden, Finland and Denmark.

 "It's a significant step towards a more integrated and united Europe, which should boost the region's appeal to global investors and facilitate its re-rating," said Barclays' head of European equity strategy Emmanuel Cau.